Aliases for RAN Gene

 GeneCards Summary for RAN Gene

 RAN (RAN, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAN include hutchinson-gilford progeria and muscular atrophy.
-Among its related pathways are TGF-Beta Pathway and Disease.
-GO annotations related to this gene include GTP binding and transcription coactivator activity.
+Diseases associated with RAN include goodpasture syndrome.
+Among its related pathways are Infectious disease and TGF-Beta Pathway.
+GO annotations related to this gene include poly(A) RNA binding and GTP binding.

 UniProtKB/Swiss-Prot for RAN Gene